ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 1. Direct hex editing of the move animation script files,
 2. Through setting up a decompilation project,
 3. Through setting up a HG-Engine project,
-4. WazaEffectEditor (or WazaEditor), a tool with versions supporting HeartGold/SoulSilver and Platinum.
+4. WazaEffectEditor (or WazaEditor), a tool with versions supporting HeartGold and Platinum.

 The following sections will provide resources and guidance on modifying move animations:
 1. [Running WazaEffectEditor](#running-wazaeffecteditor)